 - You have a responsibility to follow clinic policies that you are informed of.

-- This clinic and its premises are “Tobacco Free” out of
+- This clinic and its premises are tobacco-free.

 - Clinic hours are by appointment only.

-- If you feel you are not being treated appropriately, please let staff know or have them contact the Operations Director.
-The Operations Director facilitates the flow of services and promotes communication between patients, families, and clinic staff.
+- If you feel you are not being treated appropriately, please let the staff know or have them contact the office manager.
+The office manager facilitates the flow of services and promotes communication between patients, families, and clinic staff.

 - You have a responsibility to keep your appointments and to arrive on time.
 Being on time for your appointments and making sure you call in advance to cancel when you cannot be here will help greatly reduce the amount of time you must wait to be seen.